 We want to introduce people to the idea that they don’t have to come out of university and find a job, I think it’s the encouragement and giving them the security that even a third year BA Design student has the ability to create their own future and pave their own path.

 Do you think old consumer trends and habits can be changed?
 Are they already changing?

-I think there are more people out there who would love to be more sustainable, but simply can’t afford to be and again, that is a societal and governmental problem.
+I think there are more people out there who would love to be more sustainable, but simply can’t afford to be, and again, that is a societal and governmental problem.

 Unless we find a solution to making sustainability affordable, nothing is going to change.

-I think that, as a societal change, that’s a massive thing to ask, when people have grown up, looking at a generation of twenty-year-olds that have grown up with everything available to them, in fact, forty-year-olds, I’ve had everything available to me my whole life.
+I think that, as a societal change, that’s a massive thing to ask.
+People have grown up into a generation of twenty-year-olds that have grown up with everything available to them.
+Even as someone a generation older, I’ve had everything available to me my whole life.